UW-Madison’s History of Abusing Cats

 Mama Grey (aka “Cat 28″) was a blue short-haired cat whom UW-Madison staff noted was very thin as a result of her chronic starvation.
 According to UW-Madison’s records, following surgery her head-post wound became infected, her eyes squinted shut, and she became lethargic.
 She was repeatedly observed rubbing her eyes, indicating discomfort, and she was eventually euthanized.

-Help speak out and tell UW-Madison that cats are not living science experiments.
 Like the cats with whom millions of us share our homes, the cats used in these experiments are sensitive individuals who should be treated with respect and protected from abuse.

 Cat silhouttes ©iStockphoto.com/william schultz